- Reviewed: 19 March 2020, 14:33 NZDT

 New Zealanders in Chad are advised to maintain a high degree of personal security awareness and take sensible security precautions at all times.
 We recommend monitoring the media and other local sources for information about new safety or security risks.
 We also recommend avoiding all demonstrations, protests and rallies as they have the potential to turn violent with little warning.

 There is a high and increasing level of violent crime in Chad including armed robbery, carjacking and murder.
 We recommend you avoid travelling at night and to isolated areas.
 Petty crime such as pickpocketing and purse snatching also occurs in markets and commercial areas.

 New Zealanders in Chad should be aware that victims of financially motivated violent crime are often targeted because of their perceived wealth.
 It is therefore advisable to avoid wearing or displaying items that appear valuable, such as jewellery, laptops and mobile devices.
 No resistance should be given if you are the victim of a robbery, mugging or carjacking as this could lead to an escalation in violence.
 Be vigilant, and take particular care in N’Djamena.

 Travel to areas bordering Libya, Sudan, the Central African Republic, Niger and Nigeria is particularly dangerous.
 Armed groups are active along southern and eastern borders and there are a large number of refugees and internally displaced people in eastern Chad, displaced by conflict in Sudan and the Central African Republic.
 Travellers may encounter increased border patrols and tighter border security.
-In 2017, the border with Libya was closed, where landmines are reportedly present.
-Other borders such as those with the Central African Republic or Sudan may close with little or no warning.
+The borders with Libya and the Central African Republic remain closed, where landmines are reportedly present.
+Other borders such as those with Sudan may close with little or no warning.

 General Travel Advice